What Are Life Insurance Rates?

 Also known as premiums, Life Insurance rates are the amount of money that is payable for your policy.
 This ensures your beneficiaries will receive a benefit payment of the sum-insured in the event of your death or if diagnosed with a terminal illness.
 Life insurance rates are paid on a periodic basis, usually monthly and sometimes half-yearly or annually.
 If you miss the payment of your premiums, your policy will lapse, and depending on whether or not you are able to meet that rate payment, your insurer may cancel the policy.
 Life insurance rates often differ between policies as they are based on your personal situation and how comprehensive your policy cover is.

-Compare life insurance rates from Australian brands
+Compare life insurance rates with an adviser.

 What Causes Life Insurance Rates to Differ Between Policies?